Forward Prediction for Physical Reasoning: Experiments

-{ \bf How well do forward-prediction models solve physical reasoning?} We evaluate performance of our learned forward-prediction models on the PHYRE tasks.
+\paragraph{How well do forward-prediction models solve PHYRE physical reasoning?} We evaluate performance of our learned forward-prediction models on the PHYRE tasks.
 Akin to the previous experiment, we roll out the forward-prediction model for $\tau'$ seconds and evaluate the corresponding task-solution model on the $\tau'$ state predictions and the $\tau = 3$ input states.
 Figure~\ref{fig:expts:fwd_approaches} presents the AUCCESS of this approach as a function of the number of seconds ($\tau'$) that the forward-prediction models were rolled out.
 The AUCCESS of an agent without forward prediction (\texttt{No-fwd}) is shown for reference.
-The results show that forward-prediction can improve AUCCESS by up to $2$ points in the within-template setting.
-The pixel-based \modeldec{} model performs similarly to models that operate on object-based state representations, either extracted (\modelstn{}) or ground truth (\modelin{} and \modeltx{}).
-A key advantage of \modeldec{} is that it allows for end-to-end training of the forward-prediction and task-solution models.
+The results show that forward prediction can improve AUCCESS by up to $2\%$ in the within-template setting.
+The pixel-based \modeldec{} model performs similarly to models that operate on object-based states, either extracted (\modelstn{}) or ground truth (\modelin{} and \modeltx{}).
+Furthermore, \modeldec{} allows for end-to-end training of the forward-prediction and the pixel-based task-solution models.
 The resulting \modeldecjoint{} model performs the best in our experiments, which is why we focus on it in subsequent experiments.
-Although the within-template experiment shows that forward prediction has potential for physical reasoning, AUCCESS plateaus after $\tau' \approx 5$ seconds.
-This suggests the forward-prediction models are only accurate for a short period of time.
-Also, forward-prediction models show little benefit in the cross-template setting, which suggests they generalize poorly across templates.
+Similar joint training of object-based models ({\em c.f.}\ Appendix~\ref{sec:obj_cls_on_obj_fwd}) yields smaller improvements due to limitations of object-based task-solution models.
+Although the within-template results suggest that forward prediction can help physical reasoning, AUCCESS plateaus after $\tau' \!\approx\!
+5$ seconds.
+This suggests that forward-prediction models are only truly accurate on PHYRE for a short period of time.
+Also, forward-prediction models help little in the cross-template setting, suggesting limited generalization across templates.